deerborg/Tourism-Agency-Management/README.md

 This project is a hotel management system developed to digitize the daily operations of Patika Tourism Agency and optimize customer reservation processes.

+## Opening the Project

+1. Open the main folder where the `src` directory is located to start the project.

+2. You cannot start the project without opening the main folder because the file path will not be found.

+3. It is necessary to open the folder where the project is located completely.

+4. **Important Note:** If you open the entire folder, you need to correct the path `"src/Log/DBconfigure.properties"` in the `Database.java` file.
+The correct path should be `Tourism-Agency-Management/Tourism-Agency-Management/src/Log/DBconfigure.properties`.

+## Requirements

+- Java 22 or higher version.
+- [PostgreSQL JDBC driver](https://jdbc.postgresql.org/download.html) (e.g., postgresql-42.7.3.jar)

+## Adding the Library

+1. Add the downloaded PostgreSQL JDBC driver (e.g., `postgresql-42.7.3.jar`) file to your project's directory structure.

+2. After opening your project, add this library to your project in your IDE or the tool you use for compilation.
+This step ensures that the JDBC driver can be used when compiling the project.

 ##
 ---
     Requires Java 22.0.0 to be controlled